In Between da Sheets

 3 Tips for How to Change Our Views on Sex in Late Adult Life

-2. STOP Assuming: when researching this topic, I found that we really have no idea what sparks interest for older adults.
-We assume they are disinterested in sex and they all face extreme situations, resulting in a non-active sex life.
-I have learned that one of the reasons behind why myths and stereotypes exist is because of assumptions.
-We see someone who is 88, gray-haired, and in a wheelchair and instantly assume he/she is incapable of doing anything.
-We then plan out the rest of this individual's life and see them as asexual.
+2. STOP Assuming: In my research on this topic, I've discovered that we often underestimate what sparks interest for older adults.
+Assumptions about their disinterest in sex or facing extreme situations leading to a non-active sex life are prevalent.
+One of the primary reasons behind these myths and stereotypes is our tendency to make assumptions.
+Seeing someone who is 88, gray-haired, and in a wheelchair might lead us to instantly assume they are incapable of anything, including sexual activity.
 In the voice of T.I., why we gotta go and do that love, huh?
-Wheelchair bound or not, fun can still be had in the bedroom.
+Wheelchair bound or not, fun can be had in the bedroom.

 As we continue to reframe how we view getting older and our thoughts towards older adults being sexually active and having a boo, always remember the old sayin: